TelerikAcademy/ShowcaseSystem/README.md

 		gulp watch

-- Or optionally use the [https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708](Task Runner Explorer) extension to Visual Studio 2013 which is already configured to run the Gulp watch task on every solution build
+- Or optionally use the [Task Runner Explorer](https://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) extension to Visual Studio 2013 which is already configured to run the Gulp watch task on every solution build